Healthy Living: 6 Ways to Prevent the Common Cold

 - Catch Some Z’s: Yes, it is true – sleep and rest are usually the best remedy for many things!
 By getting adequate sleep, you are allowing your immune system to recover.

 - Avoid Sugar: This can be challenging during this time of year with all the yummy pies and goodies lying around your home or at the office.
 Even “natural” choices such as fruit juices and honey can impair immune functions.
 No one is able to avoid all sugars, but try to limit the amount you consume during this hectic and sometimes stressful time.
+Visit the website of Functional Medicine Associates for more functional medicine tips.

 - Drink Water: According to F. Batmanghelidj, M.D., the best times to drink water are: one glass half an hour before taking food such as your breakfast, lunch or dinner – and similar amount two-and-a-half hours after each meal.
 Two more glasses should be taken around the heaviest meal or before going to bed (Source: Your Body’s Many Cries for Water).